alders/mythtv-stream-hls-dash/README.md

   stored.
 - \$voddir – This is the directory where playlist `vod` videos are stored.
 - \$ffmpeg – This variable points to the `FFmpeg` executable.
-One may point to this variable to `mythffmpeg`, but subtitles handling will not be supported.
+Note, one may point this variable to `mythffmpeg`.
+However subtitles handling would not be supported.
 - \$hwaccels – This array specifies the hw acceleration options for `FFmpeg`.
 Note: only `h264` and `nohwaccel` has been tested.
 - \$settings – This array specifies the ladder the user may choose for his renditions.
+- \$sublangpref – This array contains your preferred languages in order.
+  If available, the first match from top to bottom will be used as subtitle.

 ## Allow JavaScript